 Fletcher expanded manufacturing into Taiwan and then mainland China and grew this business to $100 million-plus in annual sales before selling the company in December 2010.

 But this was not Fletcher’s only enterprise over this time period.
-He also had started Wyndham Riverfront Hotel, Benihana’s Japanese Steakhouse, Riverfront Steakhouse, The Fletcher Realty Company, Fletcher Furs and 13 car dealerships including Dodge Chrysler Jeep in four cities, Honda in two cities, Mercedes-Benz, Hyundai, Ford, Kia in two cities, Nissan, Toyota and a new store in Panama City.
+He also had started Wyndham Riverfront Hotel, Benihana Japanese Steakhouse, Riverfront Steakhouse, The Fletcher Realty Company, Fletcher Furs and 11 car dealerships including Dodge Chrysler Jeep in four cities, Honda in two cities, Mercedes-Benz, Hyundai, Ford in two cities, Kia, Nissan and Toyota.
 Now, Fletcher Companies ranks in top 100 Car Dealers in USA.

 Fletcher is often asked why he has interests in so many varied businesses and industries.
 His explanation goes way back to his days dealing with Walmart.
 He says, “Why so much diversity?
 Mr. Walton taught me to never have all your marbles in one bag.”

 Starting and running so many diverse businesses has resulted in a variety of awards and recognitions over Fletcher’s business career.
 He was named Walmart’s “Vendor of the Year” three times and was given the Promise of Hope Endowment Award in 1996.
 The Walton College honored him as entrepreneur of the year in 2000, and his restaurant was named Benihana Franchise of the Year (Worldwide) for 2003.